-End of Life Care – Legal Issues Introduction
+End of Life Care Training – Legal Issues Introduction

 This half-day course will provide healthcare practitioners involved in palliative and end-of-life care with an introduction to the legal framework in which they practice.